 Rent your garden

-Although municipal allotments cost relatively little – up to £40 a year – the waiting lists for them are long.
-This means that there’s bound to be someone eager to use your garden for growing their vegetables and you can charge as much as you like!
+Although municipal allotments cost relatively little – full plots costing around £75 per year in some cities – the waiting lists for them are long.
+This means that there’s bound to be someone eager to use your garden for growing their vegetables.
+You can charge whatever you like!

 Alternatively, you can rent out your garden as camping space, or perhaps as a place for people to hold garden parties.
 Once again, Spareground can offer you free advertising.